neil-kelsey/phase-energy/README.md

 3. Keep the navigation structure simple and intuitive
 4. Follow the established project structure for new features

+## TODO Before Production

+1. **Supabase Security**
+   - Enable Row Level Security (RLS) on all tables
+   - Set up proper RLS policies for:
+     - Anonymous read access to public data (test-messages, etc.)
+     - Authenticated user access to private data
+     - Admin access where needed
+   - Review and test all security policies
+   - Remove any test data from tables

 ## Troubleshooting

 Common issues and solutions: